CrashOverride85/zc95/docs/LuaNotes.md

 The `left_chan` and `right_chan` parameters are for the left and right audio channels respectively.
 The `virt_chan` is an attempt a simulating a triphase effect on a separate logical channel, and probably isn't much use - I suggest ignoring it for now.

-All values sent to these functions will be 0-255, if being used to modulate the output power of a channel, will need to be scaled to 0-1000.
+All values sent to these functions will be 0-255, so if used to modulate the output power of a channel, will need to be scaled to 0-1000.

 ### Example
 The `audio.lua` script shows an example of audio support assuming microphone input.
 Channels 1 & 2 are on constant at the default pulse width/frequency, and channels 3 & 4 react to volume changes